epehc/applicants-db/README.md

 Name: Jose Cardona
 Matrikelnr: 577913

-The application will be managing applicants from a dummy recruitment business
+The application will be managing applicants for a dummy recruitment business